Custom Built Guitars - Restorations - Repairs - Installations

 Years passed and my old interest reverted to simple repairs and set ups, while I did not have the facilities and, as I later learned, the sophistication to make the fine instruments I make today.
 I pursued a career as a designer, contractor, builder, and artist, and then I met my generous friend Tom Johnson, a nuclear plant engineer and exceptionally fine craftsman, who had been building fine guitars for years.
 I spent around six years shadowing this creative and talented builder.
 I often occupied his workbench with my own projects, and did the requisite assisting, cleaning, interfering, and interrogating, with every extra hour I had.
 This was my apprenticeship.

-Time and treasure and many guitars later, I’ve retired to my full time passion, making and repairing fine guitars.
+Time and treasure and many guitars later, I’ve retired (mostly) to my full time passion, making and repairing fine guitars.
 When I need a break I play them and write songs.
 I’m a lucky guy.

-"Every month in my shop something is strung for the first time, making its first sound, first chord, first scale.
+"In my shop something is strung for the first time, making its first sound, first chord, first scale.
 Like an infant’s first breath, it is an incomparable thrill.
 I watch as these creations reveal the personalities, attitudes and spirit they will be known for to those intimate with them."